priyaravi23/infinity-rental-server/readme.md

 ### Install MongoDB

 `sudo chown -R $(whoami) $(brew --prefix)/*`

 `brew update`

 `brew tap mongodb/brew`

 `brew services start mongodb-community`

+In addition to the binaries, the install creates:

+- the configuration file `/usr/local/etc/mongod.conf`
+- the log directory path `/usr/local/var/log/mongodb`
+- the data directory path `/usr/local/var/mongodb`

+### Fix common installation errors

+failed to connect to server [localhost:27017] on first connect

+`sudo rm -rf /tmp/mongodb-27017.sock`

+`brew services start mongodb-community`

-To begin using MongoDB, connect a mongo shell to the running instance
+To begin using MongoDB, connect a mongo shell to the running instance.
+From a new terminal, issue the following:

 `mongo`